Do you need to remove a dependent(s)?

-You have 60 days from finalization of the divorce (signature date of Judge) or termination of domestic partnership to report the event to the Employee Benefits Office.
-The former spouse/partner is entitled to a COBRA (continuation of coverage) offer.
+You have 60 days from finalization of the divorce (signature date of Judge) or termination of domestic partnership to report the event to the Benefits Office.

-The former spouse/partner loses eligibility for health plan enrollment on the date of the event.
-Failure to report a dissolution of marriage/domestic partnership can have a financial impact on an your paycheck.
+Your former spouse/partner will be removed from your medical/dental plan on the date of the event and then get a COBRA continuation of coverage offer.
+Failure to report a dissolution of marriage/domestic partnership can have a financial impact on your paycheck.

 Death of a family member

 Our deepest condolences on your loss.
-Contact the Employee Benefits Office for assistance in person or firstname.lastname@example.org.
+Contact the Benefits Office for assistance: firstname.lastname@example.org or 503-988-3477.

 Take advantage of our Employee Assistance Program.

-You can make dependent changes without family status changes during the Open Enrollment period every year in October/November.
+You can make dependent changes without family status changes during Open Enrollment every year in October/November.

 Who are Eligible Dependents?

 The County allows for enrollment of the following types of dependents: